jiobu1/ShopifyChallenge_09212021/README.md

 **Answers**

 - 1a.
 What was wrong with the calculation is that stores #42 and #77 skew the numbers.
 - 1b.
-The easiest metric would be to find the median of all the sales.
+I calculated the mean excluding sales from stores #42 and #78.
 - 1c.
-The sales number that I got was $284.0.
+The sales number that I got was $302.58.

 ## Question 2